-Samples Dilution% Dilution% Dilution% Dilution% Dilution% Dilution% Controls

-% 100 75 50 25 12.5 6.25 0

-Effluent

-% 0 25 50 75 87.5 93.75 100

-Control

-Water
+Sample Dilution

+Effluent 100% 75% 50% 25% 12.5% 6.25% 0%

+Control Water 0% 25% 50% 75% 87.5% 93.75% 100%

-- 8. Test Failure The Discharger shall re-sample and re-test as soon as possible, but no later than 14 days after receiving notification of a test failure.
+- 8. Test Failure The Discharger shall re-sample and re-test as soon as possible, but no later than fourteen (14) days after receiving notification of a test failure.
 A test failure is defined as follows: - a.
 The reference toxicant test or the effluent test does not meet all test acceptability criteria as specified in the Short-term Methods for Estimating the Chronic Toxicity of Effluents and Receiving Waters to Freshwater Organisms, Fourth Edition, EPA/821-R-02-013, October 2002 (Method Manual), and its subsequent amendments or revisions; or - b.
 The percent minimum significant difference (PMSD) measured for the test exceeds the upper PMSD bound variability criterion in the Method Manual. - C. WET Testing Notification Requirements.
-The Discharger shall notify the Central Valley Water Board within 24-hours after the receipt of test results exceeding the chronic toxicity monitoring trigger, or an exceedance of the acute toxicity effluent limitation. - D. WET Testing Reporting Requirements.
+The Discharger shall notify the Central Valley Water Board of test results exceeding the chronic toxicity numeric trigger as soon as the Discharger learns of the exceedance, but no later than 24-hours after receipt of the monitoring results. - D. WET Testing Reporting Requirements.
 All toxicity test reports shall include the contracting laboratory's complete report provided to the Discharger and shall be in accordance with the appropriate "Report Preparation and Test Review" sections of the method manuals.
-At a minimum, WET monitoring shall be reported as follows: - 1.
-Chronic WET Reporting.
-Routine and compliance chronic toxicity monitoring results shall be reported to the Central Valley Water Board with the monthly self-monitoring report (SMR), and shall contain, at minimum: - a.
-The results expressed in TUc, measured as 100/NOEC, and also measured as 100/LC50, 100/EC25, 100/IC25, and 100/IC50, as appropriate; - b.
-The statistical methods used to calculate endpoints;
+At a minimum, whole effluent toxicity monitoring shall be reported as follows: